"On and on I go, same old show. I'm like a ghost, condemned to repeat myself through all eternity." - Charles Dickens (as played by Simon Callow)

 I do have a minor complaint about the ending seeming overly rushed, but don't want to go into detail as it might spoil the episode for those who have not seen it.

 That being said, this is a wonderfully creepy and fun episode of Doctor Who and one of many great episodes of the series with Christmas themes and settings.

 J.A.
 Morris says:

 Like my co-blogger,I'm a huge Dickens fan, and Christopher Eccleston is my favorite Doctor.
 Since this was the third episode of the Doctor Who revival, it played a big role in making me a devoted fan of the series.
 With annual Christmas specials, the Doctor has become as much a part of Christmas as Rudolph and Charlie Brown.
-But this was the first of his holiday-themed adventures and it aired as a regular episode (in April).
+But this was the first of his holiday-themed adventures and it first aired as a regular episode (in April).